houdabenqassem/FreeSurveyCreator/README.md

       c) a name to identify the question
       d) a type to identify the type of ui widget to answer.
 The current types supported are: (text: for a text box, select: for a drop donw list, switch: for a two way exclusive choice)
       e) a value to defines values to choose from for select and switch components.
 It is important to keep in mind these rules when editing the resources/questions.json file.
 This files drives the page building therefore an error on this file will break the parsing and the survey model building

+   **How To use the App**

+   1. run the application
+   open http://localhost:8080 to go to the survey page and fill out the survey.
+   2. once a number of surveys has been filled out, open http://localhost:8080/amin to go the admin area and view the list of surveys that have been filled out

+   **`ISSUE`**

+   Spring security: After runnig the command: grails s2-quickstart com.fsc User Role --groupClassName=RoleGroup the domain classes were properly generated.
+However after adding the compile dependency in the build.gradle file: compile "org.grails.plugins:spring-security-core:3.1.1" the import: import grails.plugin.springsecurity.annotation.Secured does not resolve, hence could not use the annotation: @Secured([Role.ROLE_ADMIN, Role.ROLE_USER]) to secure the admin area to list the surveys.